-I grew up in the Midwest, so I had to learn how to drive in the snow.
-I once got my car stuck in a snow drift in our lane (the thing we drive up to the house on is so long it is a lane, not a driveway), and I was so pissed off about it, I stomped all the way up to the house and promptly took a nap.
-When it was dark, I finally asked Dad to help me get the car out of the driveway.
+I once got my car stuck in a snow drift as I drove up our lane at home.
+I was so pissed off about it, I stomped all the way up to the house and took a nap.
+It was not until it was dark that I finally asked my dad to help me get the car out of the driveway.
+I imagine he was not all that pleased with how I handled the situation, but we managed.

-Yet part of me misses a good winter snow.
-I don’t need five months of the junk, but a day or two is fine.
 So on Saturday I got right out in our little snow, which turned out to be not all that little with over an inch falling in just a couple of hours.
-I went to the grocery store, not to buy milk and bread, but to buy some more vegetables to roast for this delicious winter Jambalaya.
+Where was I off to?
+The grocery store, of course.
+But instead of buying milk and bread, I bought some root vegetables to roast for this delicious winter Jambalaya.

-Sausage and seafood are typically found in Jambalaya.
-This version of the dish replaces those meats with root vegetables.
-Yes, you read that correctly.
-I want you to give up spicy sausage and the fruit of the sea for carrots, parsnips and potatoes.
+Sausage and seafood are typically found in Jambalaya, but this winter version replaces the meat with root vegetables.
+I know.
+I’m asking you to give up spicy sausage and the fruit of the sea for carrots, parsnips, and potatoes.
 The sweetness of the roasted vegetables and the spiciness of the broth pack such a flavor punch you won’t even miss them.
-But if you don’t believe me, you can always make Jambalaya Pizza instead.
 Enjoy!

 - For the Root Vegetables